vsch/flexmark-java/README.md

 ### Changes from commonmark-java project

 - The project is on Maven: `com.vladsch.flexmark`
-- Java compatibility raised to 1.7
+- Java compatibility now 1.7
-  but will removed in the next release to support android compatibility
 - Android compatibility to be added
 - No attempt is made to keep API backward compatibility to the original project.